serkanbaysak/Visual-Studio-C-Programming/README.md

-# Visual Studio-C // does not read corretcly my c code.
+# Visual Studio-C // does not read correctly my c code.

 + This is regarding Visual Studio, not Visual Studio Code.